-I last visited Berlin in 1992.
+I first visited Berlin in 1992.
 The Berlin Wall had come down in 1989, but large parts of it still remained.
 In ’92, there were plenty of other reminders of the Communist regime.
 (Side note: If you ever want to see an argument against Communism, visit a country just emerging from its grip.)

 Fast forward to 2017, when we returned.

 It’s hard to understate the changes over those 25 years.
 Berlin is now a vibrant metropolis.
-Its full of fascinating alleys and side streets, amazing restaurants, art galleries and best of all, the old East Berlin.
+It’s full of fascinating alleys and side streets, amazing restaurants, art galleries and best of all, the old East Berlin.
 The apartments that survived the War have been restored, and the place is clean and bright and exciting.
 And safe!

 To my mind, every creative should visit Berlin once in his/her life.
 This is why: